-The strong points of Telegram have been many over the years: total free, great respect for privacy, some fanciful features (like stickers) or useful (like bots).
+The strengths of Telegram have been many, over the years: total free, great respect for privacy, some fanciful features (like stickers) or useful (like bots).
 In February 2016, the app celebrated 100 million subscribers.
-Nothing compared to WhatsApp e Messengerof course they have more than a billion users per month.
+Nothing compared to Whatsapp e Messengerof course they have more than a billion users per month.
 But despite everything, Telegram has always been a formidable opponent.

 There are obviously those who criticize these new functions, and the excessive simplicity of use, which could attract fake and disseminators of false news, precisely in a period in which there is so much talk of this topic.
 Anyone can sign with a fake name, of course, and moreover, if you delete the cookies, you lose all control over the content.